Helldivers 2: Development and release

-On 3 December 2020, Arrowhead Game Studios revealed that work had started on a new project for PlayStation 5.
+On 3 December 2020, Arrowhead Game Studios revealed that work had started on a project for PlayStation 5.
 It was confirmed that the game would be a third-person shooter.
 Like the first game, Helldivers 2 runs on the discontinued Autodesk Stingray game engine (originally known as Bitsquid).
 Arrowhead Game Studios founder Johan Pilestedt confirmed on social media that "The project started before [Stingray] was discontinued," adding, "Our crazy engineers had to do everything, with no support to build the game to parity with other engines."

 On 13 September 2021, Helldivers 2 was mentioned in a GeForce Now leak.
 The game was teased in a TikTok post showing Arrowhead's social media manager starting their workday, which is followed by a series of posts from fans demanding them to release the game.
 On 18 August 2022, a 12-second clip of gameplay was leaked on Twitter, but was later removed.

 On 24 May 2023, Helldivers 2 was announced during the 2023 PlayStation Showcase, with a slated release of sometime in 2023.
 On 6 July 2023, a trailer showcasing gameplay was released.
 On 30 July 2023, the game received an M rating by the Entertainment Software Rating Board for "blood and gore" and "intense violence".
 On 14 September 2023, gameplay was shown in a PlayStation State of Play event, and it was announced that the game would release on 8 February 2024.
 Pre-orders became available on 22 September 2023.
 On 8 February 2024, the game was released on the PlayStation Store and Steam.

+Cosplayer dressed as a Helldiver posing in the Super Earth salute at GalaxyCon 2024.

 Arrowhead CEO Johan Pilestedt revealed at the Game Developers Conference in March 2025, the United Nations contacted the development team regarding giving a talk related to the concept of psychological defense against manipulation.
 Pilestedt stated, "We do it all in fun and good spirits, and we actually try to get people to recognize the science of what is a totalitarian state.
 If you start wearing the same uniform as everybody else and do salutes constantly, you might be in a totalitarian regime".

 On 3 July 2025, Arrowhead Game Studios and Sony Interactive Entertainment announced that the game would be released for the Xbox Series X/S consoles on 26 August 2025.
 The Xbox version was developed by Nixxes Software, a studio under PlayStation Studios known for its expertise in porting games to other platforms.
 The release features full cross-platform play, enabling users across Xbox, PlayStation, and Windows to play together.
 Helldivers 2 is the second game published by PlayStation Studios to be released on the Xbox platform.
-The release also coincided with the launch of Gears of War: Reloaded on the PlayStation 5; the Gears of War franchise had been a Microsoft exclusive since its debut in 2006.
+The release coincided with the launch of Gears of War: Reloaded on the PlayStation 5; the Gears of War franchise had been a Microsoft exclusive since its debut in 2006.
 Some publications deemed the release of Helldivers 2 on Xbox and Gears of War on PlayStation as further proof of the end of the "console wars".